geoenvo/convert-shpz/README.md

 ## How to run
-This script will convert Z shapefiles (PointZ, PolyLineZ, PolygonZ, MultiPointZ) to normal shapefiles without Z-values.
+This script will convert Z/M shapefiles (PointZ/M, PolyLineZ/M, PolygonZ/M, MultiPointZ/M) to normal shapefiles without Z/M-values.

 The input shapefile(s) to be converted must be zipped.